jfsfranco/Tv/README.md

 The application has been created using hexagonal architecture and the architecture pattern of CQRS.

-We have 2 bundle context, both of then are in the Module folder.
+We have a 2 bundle context, both of them are in the Module folder.
-The intention of separate both modules is because one of them it is dedicated to writing operations and the other one for lecture.
+The intention of separating both modules is because one of them is dedicated to writing operations and the other one for lecture.
-They can be promoted to be 2 separated microservices.
+They can be promoted to be 2 separate microservices.
 The command and the query are independent of the type of order that start them.
 They have been started from a request from controllers but they could be started from another source.
 The command and the query have primitive types.
 They are independent.

-It wasn't added a command-bus, but it could be added to writer command in order to have an asyncronous process that allow the application process hugh amount of information.
+It wasn't added a command-bus, but it could be added to writer command in order to have an asyncronous process that allows the application to process huge amounts of information.

 ```
 ├── Configuration